AGOberprieler/Nano-Strainer/README.md

 ./4_index3entropy_index4silhouette.r -k [desired k-mer length, default=8] -l [desired linkage criterion, default=single] -o [output_prefix] [input_file]
 ```

 Parameters can be set upon calling the script; for recommendations on choosing k-mer lengths and linkage criteria, please refer to the main text of the paper and the detailed methods document "1_detailed_methods.docx" at Dryad.
-The script will also produce output on the screen; the final results can then be added to the locus summary statistics file
+The script will also produce output on the screen; the final results can then be added to the locus summary statistics file.
 See "4_workflow_commands.docx" for usage within a FOR loop

+### Dependencies

-Dependencies: ape, kmer, argparse and cluster libraries in R
+ape, kmer, argparse and cluster libraries in R

 ## 5_BEST_LOCI.R